 |One-day Qualifiers||Super Tournaments|

 • Anglers must use the eligible outboard during all days of competition.
+No exceptions.

 • Evinrude has final say on approvals for all contingency payouts.

 • Visit FLWOutdoors.com or Evinrude.com for additional information.

 Mercury Bonus – Mercury awards $1,000 to the winning boater in each qualifying tournament and super tournament if he or she is the original registered owner/first purchaser of a 2012 or newer 115-250 HP Mercury outboard.

 • Angler must be the original registered owner/first purchaser of a 2012 or newer Mercury outboard, 115 through 250 HP only.
 Mercury Racing and Mercruiser engines are excluded regardless of horsepower rating.

 • Angler must have the outboard registered with Mercury prior to competing.
 The Mercury Warranty registration phone number is 920.929.5054.

 • Angler must use the outboard all days of competition during the tournament.